 If a QR Code doesn’t work or shows an error page, it might mean the linked content is gone or the dynamic QR Code is no longer active.

-3. Do free QR Codes expire?
+3. Do QR Codes expire?